mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 120 - Sequential IDs/readme.md

 class BookResource {
-    private Book resource; // The resource knows the underlying book private id; // The id is the link we provide to external world }
+    private Book resource; // The resource knows the underlying book private id; // The id is the link you provide to the external world }

 Book harryPotter = new Book(new Author('J. K. Rowling'));